98Hao/LDFF-Net/README.md

 Modify the training dataset path in the first line of the config.yml file.
 The folder structure is as follows:

 ---your train dataset path
-     ---gt # Only the GT images are required; the LR images will be generated based on them.
+     ---gt # Only the GT images are required; the LR images will be generated automatically by the trainer according to the parameters specified in the config.yml file.
           ---000.png
           ---001.png
 ```